 NEH Chair Adams kicks off Creative Matters lecture series

 William D. Adams, Chair of the National Endowment for the Humanities, visited the University of Iowa campus Aug.
-27-28, 2015 to deliver the first lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research and Economic Development.
+27-28, 2015 to deliver the first lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research.
 Below are stories, text, video, photos, and other materials chronicling and related to the visit.

 For William D. Adams, witnessing the Vietnam War up close as an infantry adviser raised fundamental questions that have shaped his career as a philosopher, teacher, college president, and currently as chair of the National Endowment for the Humanities.